 Director, Substance Use Disorder Programs

 CAI, a training, technical assistance, and research-to-practice nonprofit organization, is seeking a highly motivated professional for the full-time position of Director, Substance Use Disorder Programs.
-The preference is for this position to be based in CAI’s New York City office, but we are open to remote candidates based elsewhere in the United States.
+The preference is for this position to be based in our NYC office, but we are open to candidates who would be based in any of CAI’s other offices (Albany, Buffalo, Atlanta, Jackson, Denver, or Los Angeles) or remote candidates based elsewhere in the U.S.

 General statement of responsibilities